alvinary/tale/issues/log.md

 * Sensible addition with several numbers (the simplest approach is having numbers and sums as separate sorts, and copying sum bits to numbers as required.
+* Split .tale programs into statements and parse statements separately (to reuse the Tatsu parser for long programs)

 ## Done